corona-school/backend/TESTING_GUIDE.md

 A guide on using the connection object can be found in the [typeorm documentation](https://typeorm.io/).

 ### Running the tests
-Only tests which are located within the `/tests` directory and have the file ending `.test.js` are executed.
+Only tests which are located within the `/tests` directory and have the file ending `.test.ts` are executed.
 All these tests are automatically executed using Github Actions when pushing to a remote branch.
 The tests can also be executed locally using `npm run test`.